What’s New at Vail Over the Last Five Years

 - Gondola One – 2012, replaced the Vista Bahn with increased uphill capacity to Mid-Vail and inspired a redesigned Vail Village Base area and Mid-Vail Station (pictured

-- Gopher Hill (#12) -coming 2013, replaces a two passenger learning area lift with a three passenger chair, allowing instructors to bring 2 children with them on the lift
+- Gopher Hill (#12) -2013, replaced a two passenger learning area lift with a three passenger chair, allowing instructors to bring 2 children with them on the lift

 Redefining mountain dining with The 10th at Mid-Vail